 You will also visit the dramatic Black Crow Castle (Matsumoto Castle), and the famous snow monkeys at Jigokudani Nature Park.
 There, you'll stay at a ryokan (traditional inn) where you can unwind in the hot springs (onsen) and dine on gourmet kaiseki cuisine.
 Afterwards, head on to Takayama, located amongst the Japanese Alps.
 Due to their remote location, these places are beautifully preserved and developed their own culture as a result, making it unique from the rest of Japan.
 Visit the charming village of Shirakawa- go and understand what gassho-zukuri architectural style through your own eyes.
 You'll also have a chance to visit the beautiful city of Kanazawa, which is often overlooked by Western tourists.
 Here, you'll visit the Kenrokuen Garden (one of Japan's top three gardens) and see what six attributes make a perfect landscape.

 You will spend two days in the ancient city of Kyoto, where you will have exclusive access to the city's gardens, temples, shrines, and specialty shops.
-You'll also get the opportunity to experience a green tea ceremony and a meet-and-greet with a maiko – an apprentice geisha, watch a kimono fashion show, and stroll the beautiful Arashiyama, the outskirt of Kyoto.
+You'll also get the opportunity to experience a green tea ceremony and a meet-and-greet with a maiko – an apprentice geisha, and stroll the beautiful Arashiyama, the outskirt of Kyoto.
 At Nara, be inspired by the intricate architecture and towering monuments, including the Great Buddha statue.
 Once there, you'll understand why this city is considered the birthplace of Buddhism in Japan.
 From there, proceed to Osaka for last minute shopping.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|